• Skip to primary navigation

 In 2022, Schluter launched a new version called Ditra 2.0 with larger squares and more flexibility to the membrane.

-Some of the complaints about the previous version of Ditra were that the dimples would crush down sometimes when working on it and that the plastic roll had a bit too much “memory” and wouldn’t want to stay unrolled.
+Some of the complaints about the previous version of Ditra were that the dimples would crush down sometimes when working on it and that the plastic roll had a bit too much “memory” where the edges might try to peel up rather than stay unrolled.

-I expect these issues to be fixed with the new membrane.
-Further, the new membrane will be a little easier to fill with thinset and less likely to trap air in the recesses.
+These issues have largely been fixed with the new membrane.
+Further, the Ditra 2.0 is easier to fill with thinset and less likely to trap air in the recesses.

-The old stuff didn’t take pencil and chalk lines very well and I would assume the new would be similar.
+The old stuff didn’t take pencil and chalk lines very well and this hasn’t changed with the new version.

 4 Alternatives to Ditra